 |Minimum License Suspension or Revocation (1st, 2nd, 3rd offense)||90 days / 18 months/ permanent|

 |Vehicle Confiscation Possible?||Yes|

 |Ignition Interlock Device Possible?||Yes|

-Charged with a Vermont DUI?
-Get Free Legal Help
+Charged with a DUI in Vermont?
+Get Legal Help

-A DUI isn't the end of the world, but is certainly makes life more difficult.
+A DUI isn't the end of the world, but it certainly makes life more difficult.
 Your criminal record and driving record will be negatively impacted.
-If you want to learn if you can fight your case, speak with a knowledgeable DUI attorney today at no cost to you.
-A Vermont DUI lawyer will review your case free of charge and at no obligation to you for your first meeting.
+If you want to learn more about your DUI charges, speak with a knowledgeable DUI attorney in Vermont who can review your case and give you personalized legal advice on your options going forward.